JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ![The name notification but without the suggestion to update the plugin](notification_balloon_error_actions_text_incorrect.png){width=706}

-#### "Don't show again"
+#### The "Don't show again" action

-If the notification is informational and there is a possibility it might appear too often, add the "Don’t show again" action:
+If the notification is informational, and there is a possibility it might appear too often, add the <control>Don’t show again</control> action:

 ![A notification about a database connection found with the "Don't show again link"](notification_balloon.png){width=706}